 Novel therapies for upper gastrointestinal cancers

-The TP53 gene is mutated in over half of all cancers and is associated with tumourigenesis, resistance to chemotherapy and poor prognosis.
 Oesophageal cancer has one of the highest rates of TP53 mutations (around 70 to 90 per cent of cases), which frequently leads to accumulation of the mutant p53 protein.
 We have demonstrated that the first-in-class drug APR-246 (ApreaAB, Sweden), which reactivates wild-type function to mutant p53 protein, effectively inhibits tumour growth, induces apoptosis and restores sensitivity to chemotherapy in oesophageal and gastric cancer pre-clinical models.
-This has led to a phase II clinical trial of APR-246 in chemoresistant oesophageal and gastro-oesophageal junctional tumours across five hospitals in Melbourne, supported by the Victorian Cancer Agency.
+This led to a phase II clinical trial of APR-246 in chemoresistant oesophageal and gastro-oesophageal junctional tumours across five hospitals in Melbourne, supported by the Victorian Cancer Agency.

-Our current laboratory research is complementing this clinical trial by establishing predictive biomarkers and identifying the best combination therapies to partner with APR-246 and maximise its activity.
-These include treatments that enhance accumulation of p53 protein, such as MDM2 inhibitors and ionising radiation, and drugs that inhibit antioxidant production, which synergise with the recently identified glutathione inhibitory effects of APR-246.
+Our current laboratory research is establishing predictive biomarkers and identifying the best combination therapies to partner with APR-246 and maximise its activity.
 The outcome of this research has the potential to improve outcomes for many different cancers, not just oesophageal cancer.

 Functional drivers of oesophageal tumourigenesis